 Two main reasons compressors are essential in the transportation of natural gas:

-Darcy’s Law is an equation that describes the….blah, blah, blah.
-Bottom line, if the pressure of the well is lower than the pressure of the take away pipeline a compressor is needed to support producing hydrocarbons.
+If the pressure of the well is lower than the pressure of the take-away pipeline a compressor is needed to support producing hydrocarbons.

-#2 Gas naturally flows from higher to lower pressure
+Gas naturally flows from higher to lower pressure.

 Think about it, if you are in a high-pressure situation don’t you get out of it ASAP?